wpendl99/.github/profile/webServices/mongoDb/mongoDb.md

 Set up your MongoDB Atlas database service.

-When you are done submit your MongoDB connection string (without the password), along with a discription of something you found interesting, to the Canvas assignment.
+When you are done submit your MongoDB connection string (without the password), along with a description of something you found interesting, to the Canvas assignment.